Important Disclosure — Please Read

 Detached

 Freehold ownership with land.
 Maximum privacy and control over modifications.
-Highest price point in most markets.
+Typically the highest price point in most markets.

 🏢

 Shared ownership with common areas managed by a strata council.
 Monthly strata fees cover maintenance and amenities.
-Review strata documents carefully before buying.
+Reviewing strata documents carefully before buying is common practice.

 🏘️